 Gather information about:

 - Your symptoms.
-Take note of any sexual difficulties you're having, including when and how often you usually experience them.
+Take note of any sexual difficulties you're having, including when and how often they occur.

 - Your sexual history.
-Your doctor likely will ask about your relationships and experiences since you first became sexually active.
-He or she also may ask about any history of sexual trauma or abuse.
+Your doctor likely will ask about your relationships and experiences since you became sexually active.
+He or she also might ask about any history of sexual trauma or abuse.

 - Your medical history.
-Write down any medical conditions with which you've been diagnosed, including mental health conditions.
-Note the names and strengths of medications you take or have recently taken, including prescription and over-the-counter drugs.
+Write down any medical conditions you have, including mental health conditions.
+Jot down the names and doses of medications you take or have recently taken, including prescription and over-the-counter drugs.

 - Questions to ask your doctor.
-Create a list of questions in advance to make the most of your time with your doctor.
+Create a list of questions to make the most of your time with your doctor.

-- What may be causing my sexual difficulties?
+- What might be causing my sexual difficulties?

-- If you're prescribing medication, are there any possible side effects?
+- If you're prescribing medication, are there possible side effects?

 - How much improvement can I reasonably expect with treatment?

-- Are there any lifestyle changes or self-care steps that may help me?
+- Are there lifestyle changes or self-care steps that might help?

 - Do you recommend therapy?